 Do not censor.
 No thought is irrelevant.
 You can choose to write fast so you do not have time to think about what you are writing, or write very slowly, allowing each thought to arrive from your depths.

-1. Discover and a have a safe place (your private journal) to express your authentic voice.
+1. Having a safe place (your private journal) to express your authentic voice allows you to practice honest self-expression.

-3. Know yourself better.
-Through daily expressive writing you will become clear about who you are and be able to better discern what situations and people feel toxic to you.
+3. Knowing yourself better through daily writing you help you to better discern what situations and people feel toxic to you.

-4. Release painful emotions.
-Writing about intense thoughts and feelings helps to release them and to reduce stress.
+4. Writing about intensely charged thoughts helps to release stress, and release painful emotions.

-Buddhist and writer Natalie Goldberg explains a daily intuitive writing practice to inspire the growth of your authentic voice:
+Buddhist and writer Natalie Goldberg shares how a daily intuitive writing practice can inspire the growth of your authentic voice:

 1.)
 Lose Control.
 Say what you want to say.
 Do not worry if it is polite, correct, or appropriate.
 Just let it rip.

 2.)
 Be specific.
 Don't muddy your language with generalities.

 3.)
 Don't think.
 Write down your first thoughts.
-Go with what first flashes in your mind.
+Go with what first flashes into your mind.